-It can be scary to think about climbing a big alpine peak, but just remember that a 4,000er is only a minor geological accident bigger than a 3,900er!
+It can be scary to think about climbing your first 4,000m peak but just remember that a 4,000er is only a minor geological accident bigger than a 3,900er!
 Try not to focus too much on the endeavour as a whole; instead think about each individual section and what will be required of you during it.
 The walk up to the hut should be easy enough.
 The pre-dawn start is tough but allows you to not have to think much for the first few hours, and the final hour or two to the summit just demands that you dig deep and keep plodding.
 Think only about what is coming up in the next hour and you should always feel like you can manage the challenge.
 Just remember that the tougher it feels, the better that beer will taste when you get back to the valley!

 As with most sports, the best preparation for mountaineering is to go out and do it.
 This isn’t always too easy though, especially if you don’t live in the mountains, so try and tailor your training towards your goal.
 If you run, cycle or walk regularly, add in a bit more uphill and try and do some lower body strength training too.
 As far as skills go, you can learn virtually all of the technical skills you’ll need in the acclimatisation period (see below) leading up to your big day.
 Your guide will assess what skills you need and teach you whatever is missing.
 But the less you need to learn, the more you can enjoy the mountaineering, so try and get some experience walking in crampons, using an ice axe and putting on a harness before you go.